 - When astronomical twilight gives way to night at 18° below the horizon, none of the atmosphere we can see is lit by the sun

-Now you understand the concept of twilight, how we see them and what causes them, let's return to our original question...
+Now you understand the concept of twilight, how we see it and what causes the lights to stay on during it, let’s return to our original question…

 How Long Does it Take to Get Dark After Sunset?